 This one took a little prep work by me.
 I think you could include a preschooler in part of the prep, if you were to prep the prep work.

-What I did before I called the boys.
-Actually, I got them excited for the activity but then remembered I had to prep this one first, so they sat in front of the television to watch a quick show.
-Yep.
-That’s me.
+I got them excited about the activity but then remembered I had to prep this one first.
+So they sat in front of the television to watch a quick show.

-So with two set of colored circles already cut, I called the boys.
+So with two sets of colored circles already cut, I called the boys.

 I quickly mixed up each set of circles in front of them and had the boys sort the circles by size from largest to smallest.

 Henry sorted them by size quickly and then started paper punching each circle.
-This is a great hand strengthening tool and he actually surprised me this time by being able to punch all the way through the paper.
-[I punched George's circles.]
+This is a great hand strengthening tool!

 And that’s it!
 Tie it around their necks and its a pretty necklace!

-Or if you’re like my boys, they’ll wear it around for a little bit and show it off, but then hang it up on a door knob, or the fireplace and its now a rainbow decoration!
+Or if you’re like my boys, they’ll wear it around for a little bit and show it off, but then hang it up on a doorknob or the fireplace.
+It’s now a rainbow decoration!